tuaris/FreeBSD-Coin-Ports/README.md

 FreeBSD Coin Ports
 ==================

-These are FreeBSD Ports for several alternative crypto currencies (Altcoins).
-Instructions on how to use these files can be found at:
+These are FreeBSD Ports for several alternative crypto currencies (Altcoins) that are not officionaly part of the FreeBSD ports system.
+These are basicly shell archives that you would download and extract to your ports/net-p2p folder.
+Then run "make install clean".
+Complete instructions on how to use these files can be found at:

 http://www.unibia.com/unibianet/freebsd/freebsd-ports-many-alternative-crypto-currencies

-Current supported list of currencies are:
+The current supported list of crypto currencies are:

 - binarycoin
 - bonuscoin